pjotrp/bio-locus/README.md

   bio-locus --match < two.vcf
 ```

-Main point is that this is a two-step process, first create the
+The point is that this is a two-step process, first create the
 indexed database, next query it.

 Why would you use bio-locus?

 * To reduce the size of large SNP databases before storage/querying
 * To gain performance
+* To filter on chr+pos (default)
+* To filter on chr+pos+field (where field can be a VCF ALT)

 In short a more targeted approach allowing you to work with less data.
 This
 tool is decently fast.
 For example, looking for 130 positions in 20 million SNPs